astronomer/astronomer/bin/migration-scripts/README.md

 ```
 helm3 list --all-namespaces | grep astronomer
 ```
-- Use a script like this to update Astronomer patch versions, please review this script to understand what it is doing and substitute the variables with your own values
+- Use a script like this to update Astronomer patch versions or reconfigurations, please review this script to understand what it is doing and substitute the variables with your own values

 ```
 #!/bin/bash